Homercat1234/Puzzle-Game/README.md

 ```
 ./puzzle
 ```
+## Controls
+The controls for the game are as follows:

+* Use the WASD keys or the arrow keys to move a tile.
+* Press Escape to pause the game.
+* On the escape menu or the game won menu, pressing Space will generate a new game.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.